 Our same store sales, defined as year-over-year sales for a store that has been open for at least one year, have fluctuated significantly in the past on an annual and quarterly basis and are expected to continue to fluctuate in the future.
 During the past five fiscal years, same store sales results at Rocky Mountain Chocolate Factory franchise stores have fluctuated as follows: (a) from (24.8%) to 62.4% for annual fiscal year comparisons; and (b) from (29.3%) to 58.5% for quarterly comparisons.
 Sustained declines in same store sales or significant same store sales declines in any single period could have a material adverse effect on our results of operations.
 Same store sales declined during FY 2021 and established the large negative percentage changes reflected above, primarily as a result of nearly all of the franchise stores being directly and negatively impacted by public health measures taken in response to COVID-19, with nearly all locations experiencing reduced operations as a result of, among other things, modified business hours and store and mall closures.
-Same store sales increased during FY 2022 and established the large positive percentage changes reflected above, primarily as a result of nearly all of the franchise stores being directly and negatively impacted by public health measures taken in response to COVID-19.
+Same store sales increased during FY 2022 and established the large positive percentage changes reflected by a resurgence in consumer demand following the relaxing of many public health measures taken in response to COVID-19.
 If same store sales decline, we may experience a decrease in demand for products we sell and a decrease in revenue from royalty and marketing fees.